BeautifulTovarisch/ds-guided-intro/virtualization/lab/README.md

 # Container Lab

-This lab provides experience "containerizing" a web application.
-The outcomes of this lab include:
+The objective of this lab is to "containerize" a web application.
+The outcomes
+include:

 - Ability to write image specifications (Dockerfiles) for web applications
 - Working experience with popular containerization tools (Docker or Podman)